 The law serves to guard the administration of justice against the errors of individual judgement.
 The establishment of the law is the substitution of the opinion and conscience of the society at large for those of the individual to whom judicial functions are entrusted.
 The principles of justice are not always clearly legible by the light of nature.

-Very often problems requiring judicial decision are dark and difficult to grasp, and it requires the guidance of some accepted principle, which, although not always wise, are likely to lead to wiser decisions.
+Very often problems requiring judicial decisions are dark and difficult to grasp, and it requires the guidance of some accepted principle, which, although not always wise, are likely to lead to wiser decisions.

 The law expresses the will and reason of the body politic, and claims by that title to override the will and reason of the Judges and Magistrates.